The views expressed by the host on this show, documented to be almost always right.

 And now they need something to show for it.

-The only thing that's gonna work a show for it is job creation, and we just had the story earlier that middle class and large businesses are holding off because they don't know what the circumstances are gonna be.
+And we just had the story earlier that middle class and large businesses are holding off because they don't know what the circumstances are going to be.

-Given Obama's tax increases, health care and the like come January.
+Given Obama's tax increases, health care, and the like, come January.

 Bigger spending or cutting deficits.